 For the purpose of campus safety, all individuals on campus must visibly wear a current ID in the correct ID holder.
-Students are required to wear IDs on their upper torso (at or above the waist) so they are visible at all times of the instructional day (from campus arrival to campus departure).
+Students are required to wear IDs so they are visible at all times of the instructional day (from campus arrival to campus departure).
 All students must have an ID/holder for identification purposes, for attendance purposes, for entering and exiting the classroom, for cafeteria lunch services, for the use of the Media Center, for the computer labs, for all office services, and for participation in events such as the junior-senior prom.
 A student's picture, name, and barcode on ID may not be altered, blocked, covered, or rendered useless.
 First-time students to NHS, as well as upperclassmen who have lost or damaged ID cards, must have new ones made.
 There is no charge for students being issued a card for the first time.
 (Replacement cards cost \$5.00).

 Students may purchase temporary IDs without penalty, before the bell, for \$1 in the Attendance Office.
-There is no limit on the number of temporary IDs that a student may purchase with payment.
+There is no limit on the number of temporary IDs that a student may purchase with payment tions.
+Students and parents are encouraged NOT to call the radio and television stations but to listen for such announcements.
+Families will receive an automated phone call from the district/school concerning closings or delays.
+If the school day must be shortened due to bad weather conditions, appropriate announcements will be made through the media and Rock Hill Schools administrative offices.